-I’ve known women who have started dating almost immediately after divorce…
+I’ve known people who have started dating almost immediately after divorce…

-Women should date after divorce.
-It is more complicated when you have children but as a mother you still need to nurture yourself as a human being and as a women.
+People should date after divorce.
+It is more complicated when you have children but you still need to nurture yourself as a human being and as a women.
 And that includes a love life.

 We were not designed to be alone.
 But do maintain a balance; don’t introduce every man you date to your children.